strncat/strncat.github.io/_posts/2019-07-02-activity-selection.markdown

 <!------------------------------------------------------------------------------------>
 <br>
 <b>1 Introduction</b><br>
-Problems with greedy solutions might have the simplest solutions however they are really hard to reason about and therefore, greedy algorithms are generally taught toward the end of an algorithms class.
+Problems with greedy solutions might have really simple and straight forward solutions however they are really hard to reason about and therefore, greedy algorithms are generally taught toward the end of an algorithms class.
 One the of classic problems with greedy solutions is the activity selection problem.
 In this problem we are given a list of activities, each with a start time $$t_i$$ and a finish time $$f_i$$ and we would like to pick activities such that the total number of activities is maximized with the constraint that no two activities can overlap.
 <br>
 <br>
 <hr>
 <!------------------------------------------------------------------------------------>
 <br>
 <b>2 Greedy Solution</b><br>
 As we said earlier, typically greedy solutions are super straight forward and easy.
-For the activities selection problem, one approach that works is to simply select the activities with the earliest finish time.
+For the activity selection problem, one approach that works is to simply select the activiy with the earliest finish time at each step until we run out of activities.
 <br>
 <br>
 <hr>